HandyS11/RustPlusApi/README.md

 This is a list of the features that the Rust+ API provides:

-- `SetEntityValue` Set the value of a Smart Device
-- `StrobeAsync` Strobe a Smart Device
-- `SendTeamMessage` Send messages to Team Chat
 - `GetEntityInfo` Get current state of a Smart Device
+- `GetInfo` Get info about the Rust Server
 - `GetMap` Fetch map info, which inclues a jpg image
+- `GetMapMarkers` Get map markers
+- `GetTeamInfo` Get list of team members and positions on map
 - `GetTime` Get the current in game time
-- `GetInfo` Get info about the Rust Server
-- `GetTeamInfo` Get list of team members and positions on map
+- `SendTeamMessage` Send messages to Team Chat
+- `SetEntityValue` Set the value of a Smart Device
+- `StrobeAsync` Strobe a Smart Device

 Feel free to **explore** the `./RustPlusApi/Examples/` folder to see how to **use** the API.